ubernostrum/django-registration/docs/custom-user.rst

 However, all of these workflows do make some assumptions about the structure of your user model.

+All three of ``django-registration``'s built-in workflows make use of :class:`~registration.forms.RegistrationForm` as the default form class; this is a subclass of Django's ``UserCreationForm``.
+So you'll need one of two things to be true:

+1. Your custom user model includes the fields which appear in ``UserCreationForm``, and if your model has any other fields they need to be optional, or

+2. You'll need to supply your own form subclass (either by subclassing the registration view, or passing the form class as an argument in your URLconf) which matches the field structure of your custom model.

 The two-step workflows (both model-based and :ref:`HMAC-based
 <hmac-workflow>`) require that your user model define the following
 fields, which are found on Django's default user model: